Cactus356/mperks-account-automation/README.md

 # Meijer mPerks Account Automation
 Uses given credentials to check your mPerks account(s) and log coupons, points, and available gift card offers

-## What does this do?
-It will log into your mPerks account and log the following: Total mPerks points, unused rewards and expiration date (Like save $5 on your next purchase), and any gift card promos that are available on your account (Like earn 5,000 points for every $50 spend on select gift cards)
+## Features:
+After logging into the account, can log and perform actions like:
+- Total mPerks points
+- Unused rewards + expiration date (ie save $5 on your total purchase.
+Valid thru x/x/xx)
+- Unused earn tasks (ie earn 5,000 points for every $50 spent on select gift cards.
+Through x/x/xx)
+- (IN PROGRESS) Points redeemer - Redeems the largest available reward for cash off next purchase until you have no points left (ie 75k points into $50, $20, and $5 off your next purchase)
+- (IN PROGRESS) Coupon clipper - Clip coupons based off either a pre-defined search term, or user searchable
+- (PLANNED) - Multi-threading to allow faster checking

 Here is an example output.txt:
 ```